TALK TO US

 To help you improve your networking skills, here are real-life examples of how to network.
 These are actual messages that people sent to me and why they worked.

 1. Took the time to read my blog posts.
 Everyone who puts something out into the world wants other people to read it.
-Demonstrating that you read that person's content is always a great way to start a conversation.
+Referencing someone's work is a great way to start a conversation.

-2. Complimented me and told me I was right.
-Genuine compliments go a long way.
+2. Gave a genuine compliment.
+Compliments go a long way.
 What's the saying?
 Compliments get you everywhere 🤣?

-4. Did her homework and found a way to connect with me.
+4. Found a thoughtful way to connect with me.

 Since this message, I have sent several resources and connected her with an MSL hiring manager!
 When you do your homework and make the message about the other person, they will be more likely to help you.